olin-computing/olin-computing.github.io/content/software-design/placing-out.md

 In order to waive the course requirement, you should demonstrate ability and understanding comparable to a student completing Software Design with an above-median grade.

-If your petition is approved, the course requirement will be waived, but you will not receive credit toward the distribution requirements, and you will need an additional 4 credits to complete the E:C concentration.
+If your petition is approved, the course requirement will be waived, but you will not receive credit toward the distribution requirements, and you will need an additional 4 credits in Computing to complete the E:C concentration.

 The normal way of testing out is described below, but if this is not appropriate for you, we can negotiate an alternative.

-1) If you have written a substantial program in any language, and you were the primary designer and implementer, you should prepare your code and submit it to Lynn Stein and Allen Downey.
+1) If you have written a substantial program in any language, and you were the primary designer and implementer, you should prepare your code and submit it to Amon Millner and Oliver Steele.

-To prepare your code, you should check that it is commented appropriately and then print a copy in 10-12 point font, checking to make sure that lines don't wrap in a way that makes the code hard to read on paper.
+Code should be documented, and include a README that describes the program, lists contributors, and describes how to install and run the program including versions of required software and the OS you tested on.

+Send a link to a GitHub or GitLab repository, or a zip file that contains your code and README.

 If there are parts of the program you didn't write, you should indicate which parts you did write.